luizbgomide/sovereign/rules.md

 In this text, when referring to an attribute's score, it will be spelled completely, like Strength.
 When referring to an attribute's modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, WIS, or CHA.

-Some Feats and abilities may add bonuses or penalties to an attribute’s base modifier.
-Such bonuses or penalties cannot increase the modifier above +2 or below -2.
-If an injury or character advancements alters an attribute, immediately update the attribute’s modifier.
+If an injury, character advancements, or magic item alters an attribute, immediately update the attribute’s modifier.

 ## Hit Points

 A character’s hit points (HP) measure their distance from death.
 If a character is reduced to zero HP, they are [dying](#mortal-injury-and-stabalization).

 A new character rolls the hit die for their [Class](/classes), adding their Con to it.
-If they have chosen the [Die Hard](/feats#die-hard-) Feat they may add +2 to the roll.
+If they have chosen the [Die Hard](/feats#die-hard-) Feat they add +2 to the roll.
 The final value for a given die cannot be less than 1 HP.

 A character gains HP as they advance in character level, re-rolling their prior levels and taking the new score if it’s higher, as explained in [advancement](#advancement-benefits).